 3. Contractors are totally cool with homeowners randomly showing up and working on whatever they want, whenever they want.

 I get it, even homeowners with no construction experience want to feel as though they contributed to the cause.
 Unfortunately, that contribution is about as useful as my 2 year old daughter "helping" me install a new kitchen faucet, minus the cuteness.
-My daughter laying on top of my while working under the kitchen sink.
 Yes, in theory you might think you're being helpful, but you're probably just in the way and making a mess.
 Unless you're exploring a possible future career in construction, resist the urge and let the pros do their thing.
 If you insist on being hands-on, coordinate with your contractor well ahead of time, set a schedule with them, and take direction as though you are working for them.

 4. It costs $100,000+ to do a major remodel.